In This Article

 In this tutorial, I’m going to go over how to make pemmican.
 This is the best and easiest recipe you’ll ever find.

 It’s called the “ultimate survival food” and rightfully reflects its title as a “superfood.”
 Why?
 It can stay good for decades without spoiling.
-Pemmican is essentially a mixture of dried meat, fat, and sometimes dried berries.
+Pemmican, a food made by the Native Americans, is essentially a mixture of dried meat, fat, and sometimes dried berries.

 Pemmican is filled with proteins and healthy fats to provide long-lasting nutrition.
 It’s straightforward to produce.
 It can be made out of almost every kind of meat.